 - Secure communications: Products like Bria also enable all voice and video calls to be protected, using firewall and encryption to safeguard calls and server data.
 This means even users in particularly sensitive industries beholden to strict security guidelines can leverage a softphone for their voice communications.

-To find out more about how a softphone can benefit your organization and how Bria and Stretto fit in, connect with one of our expert consultants at CounterPath today.
-And to learn more about how softphone solutions can address your communication pain points, check out our eBook on the topic.
+To find out more about how a softphone can benefit your organization and how our UC solutions fit in, connect with one of our experts today.